FRACerqueira/PipeAndFilter/docs/apis/pipefiltercore.pipeandfilterexception.md

 ### <a id="fields-statusinit"/>**StatusInit**

-The default status for initialize
+The default status for initialize.

 ```csharp
 public static PipeStatus StatusInit;